-- Not counting water or optional add-ins, five ingredients are all it takes: bonito flakes, wakame, ginger, tofu, and miso paste.
-These ingredients may not be as common as broccoli or apples, but finding them actually should not be too hard in most supermarkets.
+- Not counting water or optional add-ins, five ingredients are all it takes: bonito flakes, wakame (a type of dried seaweed), ginger, tofu, and white miso paste

 - Be sure to use soft tofu.
 Its silkiness works best with soup.
 But if you happen to have firm tofu, that will be fine as well.

 - Use white, or sweet, miso paste.
 The flavor is milder and less salty than red miso.